biostat0903/PGS-Server/README.md

 # SbayesR method
 sh ${SBAYESR} -C ${SOFTDIR} -s ${summary_file_prefix} -L ${LDDIR} -c ${chr} -p ${pi} -o ${out_prefix}
 ````
+Note: The user should make the LD matrix following the manual of [SbayesR](https://cnsgenomics.com/software/gctb/#Tutorial).

 ## SBLUP (GCTA `C++`)
 We used the GCTA to fit SBLUP and used h2 as the SNP heritability input.
 SBLUP also requires users to specify a LD window size that is used to construct the SNP correlation matrix in the reference panel.